-You may select a PCP using the most current version of our Provider Directory (or check our website at emblemhealth.com/medicare).
-You may call Customer Service to verify that the physician still continues to participate as a PCP under this Plan.
-If you are changing PCPs, please call the new provider to verify that they are accepting new patients.
+You may select a PCP using the most current version of our Provider Directory (or check our website at emblemhealth.com/medicare and call Customer Service to verify that the provider still continues to participate as a PCP under this Plan.
+If you are changing PCPs, please call the new Provider to verify that they are accepting new patients.